hnez/BlockBot-documentation/protocols/rf.md

 To establish a new connection a controller sends a message without payload and the `SYN` flag set to the robot.

-The `Data Pipe` field has to be set to the data pipe the robot is configured to use.
+The `Data Pipe` field has to be set to the same data pipe the robot is configured to use.

 The `Sequence number` field should contain a random number.